 • International Relations 1919-2011 – attempts by the League of Nations and United Nations at

-peacekeeping in, amongst others, Ethiopia, Korea, Israel, Congo, Lebanon, Somalia (Depth Study)
+peacekeeping in, amongst others, Ethiopia, Korea, Israel, Congo, Lebanon, Somalia (Breadth Study)

 The examination has two papers, each are 1hr 30 minutes long.
 There are no tiered papers and students of all abilities take both papers.
 There are four lessons of History across the two week timetable in both Years 10 and 11.

-At A Level we follow the Cambridge GCE course.
+At A-Level we follow the Cambridge International A-Level course.
 We aim to build on the base of knowledge that students have acquired IGCSE History.
 We avoid repetition as we want to produce rounded History students who have a true appreciation of the forces that have made the modern world, rather than students who have pursued a narrow focus purely for examination success.

-There are nine lessons of History across the two week timetable in Year 12 and eight lessons of History across the two week timetable in Year 13.
+There are fourteen lessons of History across the two week timetable in Year 12 and ten lessons of History across the two week timetable in Year 13.

 The department has its own small History block including a stockroom and office.
-We have networked PCs in all classrooms and mounted digital projectors to complement our more standard resources, allowing us to access and analyse the thousands of sources now available online.
-Alongside specialist textbooks distributed to students, we have a departmental library that we constantly re-stock so that we can cater for Futures Stars students, as well as a growing collection of SEN resources.
-The School Library also has a well-stocked History section.
+We have networked PCs in all classrooms and mounted digital projectors allowing us to access and analyse the thousands of sources now available online.
+We also have a set of tablets that allow students to conduct their own research in class.
+Alongside specialist textbooks, we have also contributed much to the school library and now have an up-to-date, wide range of books that complement our courses as well as encouraging wider reading around all topics within History.

 The department has three very experienced staff, with a track record of impressive exam results.